tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 * PSR-3 - Logger Interface
 * PSR-4 - Improved Autoloading (an extension to PSR-0)

+And a few more in discussion:

+* PSR-5 - PHPDoc
+* PSR-6 - Caching Interface

-In this book I will be using PSR-0 for all code (except for small examples) and PSR-2 for coding style.
+In this book I will be using PSR-0 for all code (except in small examples) and PSR-2 for coding style.
 I will explain a bit more about these in the next few sections.